AromaKitsune/aromakitsune.github.io/pages/3DS-Misc-System-File-Mods.md

 ## Custom Keyboard Layout

-A custom keyboard made by Cooolgamer, it contains additional glyphs/symbols that normally cannot be typed in.
+A custom keyboard layout made by Cooolgamer, it contains additional glyphs/symbols that normally cannot be typed in.

 ### Download: